 In 1977, Ned McWherter and The Tennessee State House of Representatives honored me for my accomplishments.

-In 1989, my husband Levi Montgomery and I, created Priority One as a focal means of bringing our two professions together as one for presentation to the public.
+In 1989, Levi Montgomery and I, created Priority One as a focal means of bringing our two professions together as one for presentation to the public.

 Following my retirement from Martial Arts and as rehab for several knee injuries, I found another competitive outlet in weight training.
 I discovered the sport of bodybuilding which allowed me to fulfill the need “To Train and Compete” and was much easier on my joints.
 At the age of 43, I entered my first amateur body building competition, the Tennessee State Body Building Championships.
 I placed 1st in both my age and weight class.
 I continued competing and winning up to and including the 2005 Jr. Nationals, where I placed 7th.

-Julia’s Body Shop, established 2003, is a ”boutique” studio specializing in fitness consultations, nutritional coaching, personal training and armed/unarmed self defense.
+Julia’s Body Shop, established 2003, is a ”boutique” studio specializing in fitness consultations, nutritional coaching and personal training.

 I am not a drill sergeant; I’m a fitness professional and nutrition coach.
 I have been a successful competitive athlete all of my adult life and most of my youth.
 I’ve trained successful athletes, 5 year old children and 80 year old grandmothers.
 This is my passion.
 I truly love what I do.
 I have been fortunate enough in my career to have trained with wonderfully gifted teachers “of life”.
 My hope is that I will pass on a fraction of what I have learned from them.
 What I have to offer is the same energy, enthusiasm and attention that I would want for myself.
 My heart and mind are always open for learning.
 I have a lifetime of experience to share with you.
 If you are willing to be better, I’m willing to help.
 And I’ll bet we’ll both learn something in the process.